RifatXia/tensorstore/llama-work/cluster/final_report.md

 The TensorStore implementation uses the following key parameters:

-**Driver:** The Zarr driver [3] was selected over N5 [4] based on previous benchmarking showing superior performance for local file systems.
-Zarr provides better compatibility with Python's scientific computing ecosystem and offers more efficient metadata handling.
+**Driver:** The Zarr driver [3] was selected for this study.
+Zarr provides excellent compatibility with Python's scientific computing ecosystem, particularly with NumPy arrays, and offers efficient metadata handling for storing neural network parameters.

-**Key-Value Store:** The 'file' kvstore driver [6] was used for local filesystem storage, with paths automatically generated based on model names and timestamps.
+**Key-Value Store:** The 'file' kvstore driver [5] was used for local filesystem storage, with paths automatically generated based on model names and timestamps.
 This ensures organized storage and prevents conflicts between different experimental runs.

 **Metadata:** Each Zarr array includes metadata specifying the tensor's shape, data type (float16, float32, or bfloat16 converted to float16), and chunk dimensions.
 The metadata overhead becomes significant when storing hundreds of individual parameters.